-ZenDesk provides a cloud-based customer support platform that allows quicker and easier interaction between businesses and customers, giving agents the ability to handle multiple systems from one single source.
+Zendesk provides a cloud-based customer support platform that allows quicker and easier interaction between businesses and customers, giving agents the ability to handle multiple systems from one source.

 Playvox, which easily integrates with Zendesk, provides the tools to run the QA operations of your call center, centralizing training, coaching and evaluation tools.

 5. Struggling To Boost Performance